 Common Causes of Lower Back Pain

 - Muscle Strains: A muscle sprain, sometimes called a “pulled muscle,” is when your muscle fibers tear.
-This usually either happens from a longer-term overuse injury or a sudden overstretching (like trying to lift something too heavy with bad form).
-Mild strains can be healed simply by resting, but a serious tear could require physical therapy or in extreme cases surgery to correct the torn muscle.
+This usually either happens from a longer-term overuse injury (such as walking with bad posture for months or years) or a sudden overstretching (such as lifting something too heavy with bad form).
+Mild back strains usually heal on their own simply by resting, but a serious tear could require physical therapy or in extreme cases surgery to correct the torn muscle.

 - Lumbar Sprains: Sprains are injuries to ligaments or tendons that connect muscles and joints together.
 People usually think of ankle sprains, but the connecting tissue that connects your lumbar vertebrae can also be injured.
+Unlike ankle sprains, with a sprained back it may not be as obvious what has happened and where specifically the back pain is coming from.
 Like strains, lumbar strains can often heal from simple rest.
 More serious pain should be checked out to test for more serious injuries like disk problems.

 - Disk injury or herniated disk: Your spine is composed of the vertebra, which are separated by soft disks that act as shock absorbers.
 If these disks become damaged or wear out because of age, exertion or poor posture, they can cause pain in your back.
 A herniated disk is when parts of the disk rupture, or push through a tear in the surrounding tissue.
 Disk injuries are serious injuries that can become worse and more debilitating over time.
 If you suspect a disk injury, you should see a doctor right away for tests.
 More mild cases can be treated with physical therapy and strengthening exercises, but serious cases may require surgery.